RustMagazine/rustmagazine/content/issue-1/contribute-to-rustc.md

 And contributing to Rust is not limited to programming, reporting issues, improving the documentation and translations, and joining discussions are all community contributions.

-Hope my sharing can help you, Happy Rust Coding🦀!
+Hope my sharing can help you, Happy Coding🦀!